 Pretty simple, right?
 Tattoos are between your layers of skin and the sun can have negative effects on your skin.

 The sun in large doses will prematurely age your skin.
 Getting sunburned can have all kinds of deleterious effects.
-And these affects extend to your tattoo.
+And these effects extend to your tattoo.

 A tattoo specific sunblock should be worn on a regular basis.
 Anything with a high SPF rating will help prolong the life of your tattoo.
-And will be a lot healthier for you and your skin over the course of your life than getting sunburned.
-So do wear sunblock.
+And will be a lot healthier for you and your skin over the course of your life, than getting sunburned.
+So, do wear sunblock when outdoors.

 After that initial healing period of 2-3 weeks, it’s okay to go out into the sun and enjoy a day in nature or at the beach.
 Just remember to use sunblock on your tattoos (and everywhere else).